Skip to main content

 The digital emblem architecture should be extensible.
 The initial

-work should not preclude future extensions and individual standards
+work should not preclude future extensions, and individual standards

-should be designed as general as possible.
+should be designed to be as general as possible.

 4. Extensions